What is a Board of Directors Fiduciary Duty?

 - No action can also be construed as a failure to direct

 If you need help with understanding a board of director's fiduciary duty, you can post your legal need on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.